mhbeals/mhwood.github.io/histories/bl.md

 for a nominal “cost recovery” charge.
 This includes directories, title manifests, XMLs and image files.
-In the United Kingdom, as part of the original agreement with JISC, the underlying data can be accessed by request and a cost recovery fee by all higher education institutions.
+In the United Kingdom, as part of the original agreement with JISC, the underlying data can be accessed by request and a cost recovery fee by all Higher Education Institutions.
 Elsewhere, the data is only accessible to those with institutional purchase to the relevant Gale products.
-Material obtained on text mining drives may be used to examine individual text or for large-scale analysis for purposes of performing personal or non-commercial research purposes but cannot be duplicated or shared without expressed permission.
+Material obtained on text mining drives may be used to examine individual text or for large-scale analysis for purposes of performing personal or non-commercial research purposes but cannot be duplicated or shared without express permission.

 ### Re-Publication